ksandom/goShift/README.md

 WARNING: This is not secure, and is easy to crack (entropy is very low).
 It's intended only as a proof of concept and an exercise for me to learn Go.

+I had [a brief play with threading](https://github.com/ksandom/goShift/pull/1), which was pretty cool.

 ## How it works

 * The provided key splits each character of the key into 2 3 bit offsets.